ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## Elasticache

-web service to deploy, operate, and scal in-memory cache in the cloud
+web service to deploy, operate, and scale in-memory cache in the cloud

 supports memcached and redis